 Lunch is cooked in the school kitchen and served in the school hall.
 Lunches are of good quality, being provided by Chartwells.
 Packed lunches may be brought if this is preferred and we encourage healthy food rather than chocolate, crisps or fizzy drinks.
-Money for school lunches should be sent in a labelled envelope on Monday mornings, cheques being payable to Chartwells.
+School meals are paid for on ParentPay, you will be given an activation letter for your child when they start at school.